Outbreak casts pall over China new year as deaths surpass 40

 While most of the deaths have been older patients, a 36-year-old man in Hubei died on Thursday.

 The vast majority of cases have been in and around Wuhan or involved people who visited the city or had personal connections to those infected.
-About two dozen cases in all have been confirmed outside mainland China, nearly all of them in Asia: Hong Kong, Macao, South Korea, Japan, Singapore, Thailand, Taiwan, Vietnam and Nepal.
+About two dozen cases in all have been confirmed outside mainland China, nearly all of them in Asia: Hong Kong, Macao, South Korea, Japan, Singapore, Thailand, Taiwan, Vietnam, Nepal, Australia and Malaysia.

 Recalling the government's initial cover-up of SARS, many Chinese are suspicious of the case numbers reported by officials.
 Authorities have promised transparency.